-(k) Restricted Cash
+(I) Restricted Cash

-Big Rivers has restricted cash related to proceeds from the sale of utility plant as required by the RUS loan contract.
+Big Rivers had restricted cash related to proceeds from the sale of utility plant as required by the RUS loan contract for the year ended December 31, 2020, and no restricted cash for year-ending 2021.
+The restricted cash was used to pay RUS principal in 2021 on the 2018 RUS Guaranteed FFB W8 and X8 loans.

-(I) Short-Term Investments
+(m) Short-Term Investments

-Short-term investments include certificates of deposits ("CDs") held for investment and investments in debt securities.
-Both of the aforementioned short-term investments have original maturities greater than three months and less than one year.
+Short-term investments include investments in debt securities.
+The aforementioned short-term investments have original maturities greater than three months and less than one year.

-(m) Regulatory Assets and Liabilities
+(n) Regulatory Assets and Liabilities